espocrm/documentation/docs/development/view.md

         // See the separate article about templates. template = 'custom:test/my-custom-view'

-        // Alternatively a template content can be defined right here.
+        // Alternatively, a template content can be defined right inside the class.
         // Use // language=Handlebars to highlight syntax in JetBrains IDEs.
         // templateContent = `<div class="some-test-container">{{{someKeyName}}}</div>`